CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Decisions of the responsible superior (up to the management level) are to be obtained.
 In any case, a corrective action should be proposed for each deviation.
 It should also specify the timing and responsibilities for the implementation of the corrective action.

 Controls should help to eliminate sources of error.
 It is extremely important for the acceptance of controls that no persons are exposed or identified as "guilty".
-If employees have to fear this, they run the risk of not publicly reporting known vulnerabilities and vulnerabilities, but trying to cover up existing issues.
+If employees are afraid of this, they run the risk of not publicly reporting known vulnerabilities and vulnerabilities, but trying to cover up existing issues.

 In advance, however, the reactions to breaches of the security requirements should be determined.
 Appropriate measures must be taken to help ensure that security incidents do not recur.
 This could include, for example, the restriction of access rights.